vkayy/vkdb/docs/0_main.md

 }
 ```

-**vkdb** is a time series database engine built in C++ with minimal dependencies.

-#### Motivation
+#### About

 I wanted to challenge myself architecturally and push my boundaries with C++, both in terms of knowledge and performance.
+So, I decided to try and build this database engine with modern C++ and minimal dependencies (within reason).
+At the moment, vkdb is functional, but there is definitely loads of room for further progression!

 #### Links